cybex-gmbh/transmorpher/README.md

 > **Warning**
 >
-> The root of the configured disks has to always match the prefix provided by the `MediaType` enum.
+> 1. The root of the configured disks has to always match the prefix provided by the `MediaType` enum.
->
-> If you change the prefix after initially launching your media server, clients will no longer be able to retrieve their previously uploaded media.
+> 1. If you change the prefix after initially launching your media server, clients will no longer be able to retrieve their previously uploaded media.

 ### Cloud Setup

+#### Prerequisites for video functionality

+- A publicly available file storage is needed, for example AWS S3
+- A routing capable service is needed, for example a Content Delivery Network, like AWS CloudFront

+#### File Storage

 By default, AWS S3 disks are configured in the `.env`: